apizz/Mac_Scripts/HighSierraOSRestore/README.md

 ### Examples

 `sudo ./HighSierraOSRestore.sh [argument] --dry-run`
 - Runs script printing all output given supplied arguments, but does not complete a restore or write any files to the external machine.
+Will instead perform an imagescan on the OS_IMAGE file.
 Great for testing!

 `sudo ./HighSierraOSRestore.sh --compname <compname>`
 - Following OS restore, writes file (COMPNAME_FILE) with the computer name